Life Insurance for New Parents: The Complete Sleep Easy Guide

 Option 3: A testamentary trust (via will)

-This is often the best option for families with young children.
+This is a common choice for families with young children.

 Pros: